xcaeag/MenuFromProject-Qgis-Plugin/docs/usage/en/index.md

 #### Create Group

-Layer will be added inside a group, taking the name of the menu node.
+Layer will be added inside a group, taking the name of the menu or sub-menu node.

 ![Option - Create group](../../static/add_group_option_en.png)